Xilinx/PYNQ/docs/source/verification.rst

         The exception is raised when the difference is more than 10% and more than 0.1V.

+        The second test writes a sequence of voltages on the DAC and read from the ADC, then checks whether they are approximately the same (with a delta of 10%).

         Note
         ----
         Users can use a straight cable (instead of wires) to do this test.